Batman: Arkham VR

 Batman: Arkham VR is a virtual reality adventure video game developed by Rocksteady Studios and published by Warner Bros.
-Interactive Entertainment for PlayStation 4 and Microsoft Windows.
+Interactive Entertainment for PlayStation 4 and Windows.
 Based on the DC Comics superhero Batman, it is part of the Batman: Arkham series and the first installment to use virtual reality headsets, allowing players to experience the game world from Batman's perspective.
-Arkham VR was released worldwide on October 11, 2016, for PlayStation 4 and on April 25, 2017, for Windows for VR headsets (HTC Vive, Oculus Rift and Valve Index VR).
+Arkham VR was released worldwide on October 11, 2016, for PlayStation 4 and on April 25, 2017, for Windows for VR headsets (HTC Vive, Oculus Rift, and Valve Index).

 Written by Ian Ball and Martin Lancaster, Arkham VR is based on the franchise's long-running comic book mythos.
 The game's storyline takes place between 2011's Batman: Arkham City and 2015's Batman: Arkham Knight, and follows Batman as he investigates the disappearance of his allies Nightwing and Robin.
 The game is presented from a first-person perspective, with a primary focus on using Batman's skills and gadgets to explore the immediate environment and solve puzzles.

 Arkham VR received generally mixed reviews from critics, mainly for its short length and simplistic gameplay.
 It was nominated for multiple year-end accolades, winning several.